Roy Strong: Anglicanism

-A practising Anglican, Strong is an altar server at Hereford Cathedral, as well as High Bailiff and Searcher of the Sanctuary of Westminster Abbey.
+A practising Anglican, Strong is an altar server at Hereford Cathedral, and served as High Bailiff and Searcher of the Sanctuary of Westminster Abbey.
 In this capacity he attended the funeral service of the Queen Mother in 2002.
 On 30 May 2007, in the crypt of St Paul's Cathedral, he delivered the annual Gresham College Special Lecture, entitled "The Beauty of Holiness and its Perils (or what is to happen to 10,000 parish churches?)," which was deeply critical of the status quo.
 He said: "little case can be made in the twenty-first century for an expensive building to exist for a service once a week or month lasting an hour," and he wanted to "take an axe and hatchet the utterly awful kipper coloured choir stalls and pews, drag them out of the church and burn them," and "letting in the local community" in order to preserve many rural churches in Britain.

 Portraits of Roy Strong

 The National Portrait Gallery Collection has seventeen portraits of Strong including a photo and a sketch by Cecil Beaton and an oil painting by Bryan Organ.
 An early bronze bust by Angela Conner is on view at Chatsworth House, Derbyshire.
 In 2005, Strong sat for Jon Edgar for a work in terracotta which was exhibited at Yorkshire Sculpture Park in 2013 as part of the Sculpture Series Heads – Contributors to British Sculpture.
+A bronze of this head is in the permanent collection of the Bodleian Library, Oxford where Strong's papers reside.

 Honours

+In 1980 the Hamburg-based Alfred Toepfer Foundation awarded Strong its annual Shakespeare Prize in recognition of his life's work.
 Strong was knighted in the 1982 New Year Honours and was appointed Member of the Order of the Companions of Honour (CH) in the 2016 New Year Honours for services to culture.
+He was elected a Fellow of the Royal Society of Literature in 1999.